Dr. Nicole Bank, BCBA, LBA-TX SCHEDULE AT A DATE AND TIME THAT WORKS FOR YOU!

 Article link: Log in to your account with the BACB for a full text version

-Comparing skill acquisition under varying onsets of differential reinforcement: A preliminary analysis- Journal Club Series.
+Comparing the effects of echoic prompts and echoic plus picture prompts on establishing intraverbal behavior for children with autism- Journal Club Series.
 This is an interactive live online journal club.
-Participants will receive 3.0 Type II BACB® CEUs for completing all journal club activities.
+Participants will receive 3.0 Learning CEUs for completing all journal club activities.
 Participants are required to have read the entire article before attending the scheduled one-hour live online journal club discussion.
 Journal club discussions will include article details, article results, and implications for practice.
 Active participation is required.
-CE credit will be provided after completing an article content quiz on the BDS learning platform.
+CEUs will be provided after completing an article content quiz on the BDS learning platform.
 Only those who read the article and actively participate in the live online discussion will be invited to take the content quiz.
 BDS is interested in increasing scholarly activities and discussion among BCBAs and BCaBAs.
 Stay tuned for future CE events in the BDS Journal Club Series!

 Here’s how it works:

 - Purchase the journal club meeting you would like to attend.

 - Follow instructions for downloading a copy of the article.